PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-04 20:12:07
+Last updated: 2024-04-04 20:12:40
-Random Quote: When you play the game of thrones, you win or you die.
-There is no middle ground.  -  Cersei Lannister
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White